 The shared model is simple.
 Each day, your parent receives a phone call at a scheduled time.
 They respond to confirm they are okay.
 If they do not respond, the service notifies someone.
 That is the core loop for both AloneAssist and iamfine.

 Here is what that actually means for you: neither service is a medical alert device.
 Neither replaces a wearable panic button.
-Neither dispatches an ambulance on its own authority as a baseline function.
+Neither dispatches an ambulance on its own authority.
 They are wellness check-in services, and that framing matters because it sets honest expectations before you spend a dollar.

 What makes them worth using?
-The NIH National Institute on Aging has documented that social isolation and loneliness in older adults pose serious health risks.
-Even a brief daily voice contact, whether from a live person or a recorded prompt, establishes a rhythm of connection and a safety net that catches missed mornings before they become tragedies.
+Even a brief daily voice contact establishes a rhythm of connection and a safety net that catches missed mornings before they become tragedies.
 That is the shared value proposition.
 Where the two services diverge is in everything that happens around that daily call.

 For a broader look at how these services compare to other options, the best daily check-in services for older adults in 2026 covers the wider field if you want additional context after reading this.